h1376h/MLCourse/ML_Obsidian_Vault/Lectures/7/Quiz/L7_6_Quiz.md

-# Topic 7.6: Stacking and Blending Quiz
+# Lecture 7.6: Stacking and Blending Quiz

 ## Overview
 This quiz tests your understanding of stacking and blending ensemble methods, including meta-learning, cross-validation, and combination strategies.